How does LIVI work?

 Children must be present during the appointment, just like any other appointment at a physical GP surgery.

-Children who are over 16 years old can have their own LIVI account.
+Children aged 16 and over can be seen on their own LIVI account.

 Can I use my account for my spouse / partner?

 No, unfortunately not.
-Family members over 16 years old must sign up for their own LIVI account and log in with their own details and ID to book a GP consultation at LIVI.
+Family members 16 years old and over must sign up for their own LIVI account and log in with their own details and ID to book a GP consultation at LIVI.

 Is it suitable to seek care through LIVI for all medical problems?